Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "We’re supposed to relocate to Chiune Station, the Byron group’s facility out - " Hammond began.

 "We know it.
 We’ll sort it out.
 Need to secure the line of communication out there first.
 The Marines are doing that as we speak.
-Um…"
+Um..."

 "Can I?"
 That was Daar.

 Firth nodded.

-"Well…let’s just say you three are *really* important to a buncha people, Human and Gao.
+"Well... let’s just say you three are *really* important to a buncha people, Human and Gao.
 It was, uh, *made very clear* to me that if you weren’t the most safest possible humans until you’re gone, I’d never mate with anyone ever again.
 So, y’know.
 I’m a good boy."

 "A dire threat."
 Allison snarked.